-The open meeting on 12 November 2005 attracted over 100 people.
+- The open meeting on 12 November 2005 attracted over 100 people.
 The meeting helped to verify survey findings and identify priority actions for this plan; each person attending the meeting identified (what they consider to be) the ten most important actions to improve life in Burton Bradstock.
-The actions were developed and proposed by the steering group based on the questionnaire survey results, as summarised in this document.
+The actions were developed and proposed by the steering group based on the questionnaire survey results, as summarised in this document. - A consultation draft of the plan was produced for the March 2006 Parish Council meeting and officially launched for consultation at the Parish Council AGM in April 2006.
+Available from the library, Post Office and Parish Council the draft plan could also be viewed and downloaded from the village website.
+Twenty completed response forms were returned and processed by the steering group in finalising this parish plan.